 - Personal Preferences – Do you like hiking on flat ground or a lot of hills?
 Do you prefer hiking in the mountains, along a river, or through the desert?
 Let your personal preferences dictate the location for your first backpacking trip.

 - Permits & Regulations – Always plan ahead by getting the proper permits/passes and checking local backpacking regulations.
 Backcountry permits for overnight stays are common as are trailhead parking fees.
 Check with a local ranger station for the latest info.

 - Create a Detailed Plan – Never go backpacking without a plan.
 Know where you want to go and bring a map.
 I always bring a paper map as a backup, even if bring a GPS device, like my Suunto Traverse Alpha Watch.
-Better yet, make a written plan with details of your route, including each spot you intend to camp.
+Make a written plan with details of your route, including each spot you intend to camp.
 Leave a copy with a friend and another in your vehicle at the trailhead in case of an emergency.

 - Go With a Friend – Solo backpacking is an amazing experience, but new backpackers should always go with a friend.
-Better yet, join along with a more experienced friend to learn the ropes with someone that knows their way around the backcountry.
+Better yet, join along with a more experienced friend to learn the ropes with someone who knows their way around the backcountry.

 Additional Backpacking Tips